-Benedictine University's Doctor of Philosophy (Ph.D.)/Doctor of Business Administration (D.B.A.) in Values-Driven Leadership program is the first of its kind, specifically designed for senior leaders committed to using the creativity and discipline of business to: - Create short-term and long-term shareholder value - Enrich people's lives - Produce products and services that benefit society - Contribute to the health and sustainability of the planet The program offers a unique combination of research, theory, practice and action-based learning to equip students with the knowledge and skills needed to lead strategically and have a transformative impact on business and society.
+Benedictine University's Doctor of Philosophy (Ph.D.)/Doctor of Business Administration (D.B.A.) in Values-Driven Leadership program is the first of its kind, specifically designed for senior leaders committed to using the creativity and discipline of business to: - Create short-term and long-term shareholder value. - Enrich people's lives and help others thrive. - Produce products and services that benefit society. - Contribute to the health, sustainability and flourishing of the planet.
+The program offers a unique combination of research, theory, practice and action-based learning to equip students with the knowledge and skills needed to lead strategically at the intersection of business and society.
 The program is designed to be completed in three years (96 quarter credit hours) and is tailored to meet the exacting standards and demanding schedules of senior leaders who work full-time.
 To accommodate those who commute from around the globe, classes are held once a month on weekends and during an annual 8-day intensive.
-Benedictine University is a 30-minute drive from Chicago's O'Hare and Midway airports.
-Overview: The Ph.D./D.B.A. in Values-Driven Leadership program is a rigorous, collaborative learning community that connects students globally with influential leaders and a broad range of opportunities for research and practice in the areas of strategic leadership, organizational change and corporate sustainability.
+Benedictine University is about a 30-minute drive from Chicago's O'Hare and Midway airports.
+Overview: The Ph.D./D.B.A. in Values-Driven Leadership program is a rigorous, fully-accredited doctoral program for senior executives that connects students to globally influential leaders and a broad range of opportunities for research and practice in the areas of global leadership, strategic change and corporate sustainability.
+Benedictine University's Ph.D./D.B.A. program is the first scholar-practitioner program in the world focusing explicitly on values-driven leadership - that is, the theory and practice of leading profitable, sustainable, and responsible companies in today's global economy.
+The program is designed for senior executives and equips students to become thought leaders who have a transformative impact on business and society by leading boldly at four levels: personal, interpersonal, organizational and global.

-Distinctive features include:
+Other key features include: